-In response to the needs of the SMEs concerning overseas expansion such as related consultation, we established the "Overseas Expansion Support Desk for SMEs" in February 1, 2011.
-We have collaborated with related institutions such as JETRO (Japan External Trade Organization), the NEXI (Nippon Export and Investment Insurance), and the Organization for Small and Medium Enterprises and Regional Innovation, in order to provide detailed support such as information provision to the SMEs.
-As of the end of March 2016, the cumulative number of cases of consultation related to the establishment of overseas centers or fundraising, etc. has reached 16,644 cases.
+To flexibly and efficiently respond to the needs of the SMEs concerning overseas expansion such as related consultation, we established the "Overseas Expansion Support Desk for SMEs" in February 1, 2011.
+We have collaborated with related institutions in Japan such as JETRO (Japan External Trade Organization), the NEXI (Nippon Export and Investment Insurance), and the Organization for Small and Medium Enterprises and Regional Innovation, as well as overseas cooperative institutions such as the Thailand Board of Investment (BOI), in order to provide detailed support such as information provision to the SMEs.
+As of the end of March 2017, the cumulative number of cases of consultation related to the establishment of overseas centers, fundraising or trading settlement, etc. has reached 20,815 cases.
 The Shoko Chukin Bank will continue to offer extensive support to the SMEs regarding overseas expansion.